 List of Award Recipients

-Photos and descriptions of many of the recipients of the Award.
+Angela Davis honored at Swarthmore College by students in the Peace and Social justice Department.
 Meg Randa presents the Award to Lillian Gregory as part of the unveiling of the bronze plaque honoring her husband, Dick Gregory.

 Rev. Mary Margaret Earl honored during 2021 Pacifist Memorial Dedication Ceremony